 - Dumuzi the Spellblade is a MELEE skill-based legend class.

 - A standard melee attack.
 Hit three times to trigger a tornado.
-Hit range is somewhat limited but can put out good DPS.
+The hit range is somewhat limited but can put out good DPS.

 - Another self-explanatory skill.
 Use it to dish out knockbacks to enemies.